jvenncpe/2023.11_Decoding_Patient_Health_Binary_Prediction_Analysis/README.md

 ## Results and Discussion

-Of all the models or techniques, Gradient Boosting turned out to be the best in terms of two out of the following:
+Of all the models or techniques, Gradient Boosting turned out to be the best in terms of the following:
 - Accuracy (Accuracy Score): This measures the model's overall correctness in its predictions.
 Gradient Boosting excelled in accurately classifying instances, achieving a higher percentage of correct classifications compared to other techniques.
 This is essential for assessing the model's general effectiveness.

 - F-1 Score (Balance between Precision and Recall): This metric captures the balance between precision and recall.
 Gradient Boosting showcased superior performance by striking a better equilibrium between making precise positive predictions and correctly identifying all positive instances, a crucial aspect when the dataset has class imbalance or when both precision and recall are vital.